 Fox is a tiny town located in the state of Arkansas.
 With a population of 237 people and just one neighborhood, Fox is the 288th largest community in Arkansas.

-When you are in Fox, you'll notice that it is more blue-collar than most other communities in America.
-62.16% of Fox’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Fox is generally considered to be a blue-collar town.
+62.16% of the Fox workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Fox is a town of sales and office workers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Fox who work in office and administrative support (27.93%), sales jobs (8.11%), and management occupations (1.80%).

 As is often the case in a small town, Fox doesn't have a public transportation system that people use for their commute.